fanoframework/fanoframework.github.io/deployment/fastcgi/index.md

 Fano Framework can be deployed as [FastCGI](https://fastcgi-archives.github.io/FastCGI_Specification.html) web application.

+See [Working with Application](/working-with-application) for information how to create SCGI web application.

 See example application:

 - [Fano FastCGI](https://github.com/fanoframework/fano-fastcgi), example FastCGI application which listening on TCP host:port